Blueprint, Tech for Nonprofits

 Mapping out the intended user flows within each user solidified the scope of our goals and what steps or features would be essential in the MTP.

-Working each feature through different stages, I identified strengths and weaknesses between design variations and converged towards “winning” choices that aligned with our design goals and principles.
+Through multiple stages, I identified strengths and weaknesses between design variations and converged towards winning choices that aligned with design goals and principles.

 FEATURE ONE - Iteration